remy/remysharp.com/public/blog/progressive-enhancement-inside-of-javascript.md

 This particular project is designed not to have a backend at all (that's just a constraint I set myself).
 Though I can see how this could actually upload the markdown to a server for rendering.
 I imagine I can use [Netlify ODB](https://docs.netlify.com/build/configure-builds/on-demand-builders/) - though I haven't measured the timings, I'd bet that it's still faster than 2 minutes over GPRS.

-That approach is being the bread and butter of the web _and_ progressive enhancement.
-However, this post was about the small optimisations I could make _within_ the JavaScript to improve a client-side interactive experience.

 ---

 This is not a new method by any measure at all.
 I was only reminded of it because I was on a train.
-Admittedly my daily client work is deep in backend API work, so I don't often get to take a closer look at front end JavaScript so much these days.
+Admittedly my daily client work is deep in backend API work, so I don't often get to take a closer look at front end JavaScript so much these days!

-Whilst I was on the train, I ran into multiple web sites that had form inputs that either couldn't be submitted or broke the page entirely because of the slow connection and the assumed reliance on _all_ the JavaScript being fully loaded.

 *[ODB]: On-demand Builder